 top of page

 I grew up in an environment of givers.
-Being Lebanese/Palestinian raised in the Ivory Coast, it is very common in both cultures to welcome people into our homes as if it was theirs.
+Being Palestinian/Lebanese raised in the Ivory Coast, it is very common in all these cultures to welcome people into our homes as if it was theirs.
 It is just as common to overfeed everyone that walks into our home and if there are leftovers, we pack them and share them with a stranger.
 We were very well taken care of at home and at our friends' homes, even if it was the first time we were over.
 My friends parents would treat me the exact same way they treated their kids.
 Feed me the same, buy me the same gifts as their kids.
 My sisters and I just naturally began sharing without expecting anything in return.

 The truth is I felt hurt because I started having expectations of others showing up a certain way.
 I was giving to get something back in return.
 I was no longer giving from the heart.